dalenguyen/firebase-wordpress-plugin/readme.txt

 If installing the plugin from wordpress.org:

-1. Upload the entire `/firebase-for-wordpress` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/integrate-firebase` directory to the `/wp-content/plugins/` directory.
-2. Activate Firebase WordPress Plugin through the 'Plugins' menu in WordPress.
+2. Activate Integrate Firebase Plugin through the 'Plugins' menu in WordPress.
 3. Profit.

 == Frequently Asked Questions ==

-= What can I do with this Firebase for WordPress plugin? =
+= What can I do with this Integrate Firebase plugin? =

 At version 0.2.0, user can integrate Firebase authentication to WordPress.
 That means you can log in, log out and show data only to logged in users.